Firefighter Requirements &

 PHYSICAL

 Firefighting and medical rescue work is physically demanding.
 Candidates must be in excellent health and have no conditions that would restrict their ability to safely do fire suppression and rescue work.
-Weight (body fat content) must be proportionate to height for men and women.
 The Fire Academy, as well as the job of firefighting, is physically demanding.
-Therefore, it is in the best interest of each candidate to prepare well in advance to reach his or her maximum fitness level.We HIGHLY encourage you to sign up for the Candidate Advancement Program (CAP).
+Therefore, it is in the best interest of each candidate to prepare well in advance to reach his or her maximum fitness level.We HIGHLY encourage you to sign up for the Firefighter Candidate Advancement Program (FCAP).
 The most difficult challenge firefighter recruits face is the physical requirements of the fire academy.
-To assist you in the area, the Los Angeles Fire Department offers the CAP program to help you get physically fit and get accustomed to the training style you will encounter in the academy and help you have a successful career.
+To assist you in the area, the Los Angeles Fire Department offers the FCAP program to help you get physically fit and get accustomed to the training style you will encounter in the academy and help you have a successful career.
 We strongly encourage all LAFD candidates to take advantage of this FREE program.
-For more information about the CAP program please click here.
+For more information about the FCAP program please click here.

 VISION